JoshuaNow/BlogCards/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The tools I used to create this were
+The tools I used to create this are

 https://github.com/marak/Faker.js/